sarvex/jina-now/README.md

 More information on the training data format can be found [here](https://finetuner.jina.ai/walkthrough/create-training-data/#prepare-training-data)

-#### Backend for Frontend
+#### Backend for frontend

-We provide users with Backend For Frontend API that you can call for your search application, which makes integrating to your custom frontend easy and seamless.
+We provide users with BFF (Backend For Frontend) API that you can call for your search application, which makes integrating to your custom frontend easy and seamless.

 <img width="506" alt="question-emails" src="https://user-images.githubusercontent.com/40893766/191207810-e1a1df17-acf3-4de2-8211-9a297b52e3a8.png